Skip to Main Content

 • Solicitation Yield Rate: The ratio of ask amounts to commitment amounts.

-• Annual (Regular) Gift Retention Rate: The percentage of the portfolio who gave annual gifts last year and gave again this year.
+• Annual (Regular) Gift Retention Rate: The percentage of the portfolio that gave annual gifts last year and gave again this year.

 • Total Donation Amount Committed: Use the data above to calculate the expected return for each donor or household.

-Using the data to develop your communication and moves strategy and check back to these measurements and outcomes along that way to make sure your strategy is helping you match the expected return.
+Using the data to develop your communication and moves strategy, and check back on these measurements and outcomes later to make sure your strategy is helping you match the expected return.

 “Moves” Outcome Metrics